cognitiaclaeves/pyReportExtractor/README.md

 pyReportExtractor
 =================

-Will extract columns from reports (based on a number of factors) and populate XLS file(s).

-Intended to be a config driven report extractor engine.
+Will extract columns from reports (based on user specified directives) and populate XLS file(s).
+Intended to be a config driven report data extractor engine.